juanduranc/broompy/README.md

 Main Features
 -------------
-  - Display DataFrame variables and reveal features. that require cleaning or inspection.
   - Display count of null and available data.
   - Display mean, median and 1.5 IQR outliers count.
   - Identify data types of each variable.